pip-install-python/pip-docs/pages/home.md

 ![logo](https://pipinstallpython.pythonanywhere.com/static/img/brand/side_bar_logo/ForGroundLogo.png)

-Pip-Install-Python is the name associated with my Github and Youtube channel.
-Self taught developer, I found python programming as an outlet for my creativity and path to scale my future with.
-I have been working with Dash in both enterprise and open source focused projects for a while now and have built many PyPi component's that I have compiled together in this documentation to share with those interested.
+Pip-Install-Python is the name associated with my Github and Youtube channels.
+I'm a self taught developer, who enjoys building and innovating new components for the Dash framework.
+I have built a number of components that are available on PyPi.

 Link to my GutHub: [Pip-Install-Python](https://github.com/pip-install-python)
 - ![GitHub](https://img.shields.io/github/followers/pip-install-python?style=social)